Segfault1602/sfFDN/docs/manual/filters.md

 A version of this function that accepts a single sfFDN::attenuation_filter_variant_t and a list of delay lengths is also provided for convenience.
 This can be useful when the same filter design is desired across all delay lines, with the only difference being the delay length used in the design equation.

-`FDNConfig` accepts a shared attenuation configuration only in its dedicated attenuation slot or loop-filter block.
-That entry is copied for every delay line and its delay is derived from the primary delay bank, even if the shared entry supplied a positive delay.
-Input and output multichannel insertion slots require one configuration per channel and do not support delay
+An FDN loop or dedicated attenuation slot accepts either one shared attenuation configuration or one configuration per delay line.
+For an FDN with more than one channel, a shared entry is expanded and its delay is derived from each primary delay, even if the entry supplied a positive delay.
-inference: negative attenuation-filter delays are rejected there.
+An exactly sized bank retains positive explicit delays and derives nonpositive delays from the corresponding primary delays.
+For order one, a one-entry bank is already exactly sized.

+Input and output multichannel insertion slots require one configuration per channel with nonnegative explicit delays; these placements do not infer delays from the primary loop.
+All designs use the sample rate stored in their filter options.

 ## References